unnamedau/EyeTracking/README.md

 # To Run

-- Download and run the release .exe to install the eye-tracking client.
+- Download the release and run the .exe to install the eye-tracking client.
-- Download the VRTA application and the two python repos for training and converting models.
+- Follow the tutorial.

 # Initial Setup